Everything you need to know about visiting Dubai in July – climate, tours, events and attractions in summer

 Heat is the first thing that immediately jumps to everybody’s mind when you mention Dubai in July.

 Visiting Dubai at the peak of summer, are you crazy?
 Not always!
-As long as you go in with your eyes wide open on what to expect, you will still find plenty of indoor attractions to keep you entertained, even at the hottest time of year in Dubai.
+As long as you go in with your eyes wide open on what to expect and a good itinerary, you will still find plenty of indoor attractions to keep you entertained, even at Dubai’s hottest time of year.
+July in Dubai is no longer the massive taboo it used to be.

 Dubai Weather in July

-Swimming in the sea waters brings little reprieve from the outside air temperature in July as water temperatures rise up to highs of 34.7°C (92.4°F).
+- Swimming in the sea brings little reprieve from the outside air temperature in Dubai in July as water temperatures rise to highs of 34.7°C (92.4°F).

 You can read our complete guide to Dubai Weather in July here, as well as our suggested ideas of what to pack for Dubai in July.